abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 state of mind.

-There are many avenues we can take to cultivate the peace and happiness in meditation which brought many of us to the practice in the first place.
+There are many avenues we can take to cultivate the peace and happiness in meditation that brought many of us to the practice in the first place.
 Now that we have become committed to the practice, our job is to explore those avenues for ourselves, to discover which ways lead to the most fruitful results.